rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 ### Add your key

-Next, go to [https://github.com/settings/ssh](https://github.com/settings/ssh) (which can be navigated to via _Account Settings > SSH Keys_), and click "Add SSH key" :
+Next, go to [https://github.com/settings/ssh](https://github.com/settings/ssh) (which can be navigated to via _Account Settings > SSH Keys_), and click "Add SSH key":

 [[/screens/ssh02.png]]

 You'll be presented with a screen to copy-paste your public SSH key (not the private one!).
-Easiest thing to do is to cat your newly created key, select, and copy-paste it:
+The easiest thing to do is to cat your newly created key, select, and copy-paste it:

 [[/screens/ssh03.png]]